Below is My Import Dojo Review

 - Travel and accommodations

 - Do’s and don’ts in terms of cultural norms and politeness

 It goes through these areas (and more) in pretty good detail, but unless you actually plan on visiting China soon, this portion of the course will likely have little value to you.

 The FBA Bible is a 64-page text-based guide.
 It covers the basics of launching a product on Amazon, but I wouldn’t describe it as a comprehensive guide.
 In fact, it’s probably not too different than a lot of the free information you can find online with a bit of searching.
 I appreciate Manuel’s effort towards trying to be complete resource for Amazon sellers, but it’s clearly not his expertise.
 The FBA Bible does dive into the importing process more than you’d find using free resources, but you’re probably better off just referring to his Import Bible and Case Study instead.

-My largest issue is that I don’t have sufficient confidence that he’s able to keep up with rapid changes happing at Amazon.
-Of course, I could be wrong, but my opinion is largely based on the fact that his community isn’t as active as I like to see.
+My largest issue is that I don’t have sufficient confidence that he’s able to keep up with rapid changes happening at Amazon.
+Of course, I could be wrong, but my opinion is largely based on the fact that his community isn’t as active as I’d like to see.

 I should mention that he does provide quality blog posts quite often, but I don’t always have a chance to read them.
 To be honest, I’d like anything extremely important to be posted to the members-only area so that I know it’s considered important enough to focus on, but it’s good to check his blog as well.